 In this review, I’ll take a closer look at the design, features, and overall comfort of the Sihoo Doro C300, comparing it to its predecessor and assessing whether it lives up to the hype.

-delivery and Unboxing
+Delivery and Unboxing

 Starting with the delivery process, the Sihoo Doro C300 arrived in a well-packaged box delivered by DPD.
 The box itself showed minimal wear and tear, with just a few minor scuffs on the corner.